belav/csharpier/Docs/MSBuild.md

 ```

 ## Target Frameworks
-By default CSharpier.MsBuild will run CSharpier using the target framework of the project it is running on.
+CSharpier.MSBuild will be run with net6.0 or net7.0 if the project targets one of the two frameworks.
+In cases where the project targets something else (net48, netstandard2.0) `CSharpier_FrameworkVersion` will default to net7.0
 This can be controlled with the following property.
-This property is required if the csproj is targeting < net6.0 (netstandard2.0, net48, etc)
+This property is required if the csproj is targeting < net6.0 (netstandard2.0, net48, etc) and net7.0 is not installed.
 ```xml
   <PropertyGroup>
     <CSharpier_FrameworkVersion>net6.0</CSharpier_FrameworkVersion>